MaineHealth safety measures help prevent the spread of COVID-19 and protect patients and care team members at all locations.

 All care team members are screened daily for COVID-19 symptoms before work.
 We also screen all patients for symptoms before entering a MaineHealth office, hospital or clinic setting.

 All patients, visitors and care team members must wear a mask to help reduce the risk of infection.
 We also require hand hygiene and safe social distancing.

 Lobbies and Common Areas

 All door handles, elevator buttons, tables, and chairs are sanitized frequently throughout the day.
-We removed all reading materials and moved seats to meet social distancing guidelines.

 Exam rooms and procedure areas are also thoroughly cleaned and sanitized between each patient visit.
 We schedule extra time between each appointment for this important work.